Dogs Don't Remember

 In defining episodic memory, Endel Tulving argued that it is unique to humans.
 Experience influences all animals.
 Most mammals and birds can build complex sets of knowledge or semantic memory.
 You and I also remember the experience of learning these complex sets of information.
 Dogs don't.

-A self concept is not, however, enough to ensure episodic remembering.
+Self-concept is not, however, enough to ensure episodic remembering.
 Mental time travel is the other critical cognitive capability.
 I understand that yesterday is different from today and that tomorrow will be different as well.
 We realize that when we remember, the mental experience is a disjointed slice of time.
-Thus episodic remembering is the combination of a self concept and mental time travel: recollecting the self in that other time period.
+Thus episodic remembering is the combination of self-concept and mental time travel: recollecting the self in that other time period.
 Mental time travel also enables planning for the future.
 Dogs don't plan for particular future events although they have a general expectation of when dinner will appear.

 Arguing against Tulving's notion that episodic remembering is unique to humans is hard.
 Showing the impact of a single experience is not enough.
 Even without episodic memory, humans can show the impact of single events.
 Anterograde amnesiacs can learn fear, learn new skills, and gain new conceptual knowledge.
 Normal humans also gain knowledge without remembering when and where they learned the information (see my earlier post on Haven't I Seen You Somewhere Before).